 If you simply create blog content and do not give it proper promotion, your content (and the time and effort you put in to create it) goes wasted.
 And no blogger wants that.

-We all want our content to be read, shared, appreciated, and we also want to consistently gain traction, get subscribers, customers and a steady stream of income.
+We all want our content to be read, shared, appreciated, and we also want to consistently gain traction, get qualified visitors, subscribers, customers and a steady stream of income.